Gyana491/KrushiMitra-AI/Readme.md

 ```

 ```
-Which crops are profitable this season?
+Which crops are profitable this season in my location?
 ```

 ```